 Of course, if you’re particularly good at explaining light beams and wavelengths, feel free to make up your own explanation!
 Either way, here are two things to think about when you have these kinds of conversations with Baby.

-- First ask Baby what she thinks: One way to encourage critical thinking is to prompt Baby to form conclusions on her own, before you offer an explanation.
-When Baby asks you why the sky is blue, see if you can first get away with asking why she thinks it’s that way.
+- First ask Baby what they think: One way to encourage critical thinking is to prompt Baby to form conclusions on their own, before you offer an explanation.
+When Baby asks you why the sky is blue, see if you can first get away with asking why they think it’s that way.

 - Encourage learning and discovery: There’s so much more to know about light, energy, and other natural processes.
 If Baby seems interested, it can’t hurt to have some educational books lying around for Baby to explore.
 Consider finding an age-appropriate book or online resources, like videos and pictures, about these topics, or similar ones.